SomthinIG/BasicFetch/README.md

 <p>1: "chmod +x basicfetch" (makes the file run as an executable script)</p>
 <p>2: "chmod +x basicfetch.conf" (makes the configuration file executable (that's how it's read))</p>

-once you have finished those commands open the config file, delete the 'not found' message and enter your linux disro's name.
+Once you have finished those commands open the config file, delete the 'not found' message and enter your linux disro's name.
 <img src="basicfetchconfbefore.png" width="750">

 <h2>Lastly, run it!</h2>